-1. The Contractor shall make his own arrangements for the disposal of all excavated materials, removals, grindings and all other debris not suitable for re-use in the construction.
+1. The Contractor is to make his own arrangements for the disposal of all excavated materials, removals, grindings and all other debris not suitable for re-use in the construction.
 If the Contractor enters into an agreement with an individual for the use of land for the disposal of excavated materials or for any other reason, a copy of the said Agreement clearly stating the obligation of all concerned and signed by all parties shall be submitted to the Consultant.
 The Contractor shall comply with the requirements of all Federal, Provincial and Municipal Laws, Acts, Ordinances, Regulations, Orders-in-Council and By-Laws, which could in any way pertain to the work outlined in the Contract.
-All costs for disposal of unsuitable or excess material off the site shall be included in the Contract Price and the Contractor shall make the arrangements for the disposal of the materials removed in accordance with Environmental Protection Act, R.R.O.
-1990, Reg.
-347 - General - Waste Management.
+The items in the Form of Tender include all costs for disposal of unsuitable or excess material off the site and the Contractor shall make the arrangements for the disposal of the materials removed in accordance with MOE Reg.
+558.